Partner of Nicola Bulley visits scene as diving expert quits search

 Paul Ansell spoke with Peter Faulding, the underwater search expert helping with the search

-The partner of missing mother-of-two Nicola Bulley has been back to the riverbank where she vanished.
+The partner of missing mother-of-two Nicola Bulley on Wednesday visited the riverbank where she vanished.

-Paul Ansell, who has spoken of the “perpetual hell” of not knowing what has happened to Ms Bulley, spent around 10 minutes close to a bench overlooking the River Wyre in St Michael’s on Wyre, as day 12 of the search continued in the Lancashire village.
+Paul Ansell spent around 10 minutes close to a bench overlooking the River Wyre in St Michael’s on Wyre, as the search continued in the Lancashire village.

 But he was told by underwater search expert Paul Faulding, called in by the family to help in the hunt, that Ms Bulley, 45, had still not been found.

-Mr Faulding said he was “baffled” after failing to find the mortgage advisor who vanished on January 27, after dropping her two daughters – aged six and nine – at school, then taking her springer spaniel Willow for a walk along the river.
+Mr Faulding said he was “baffled” after failing to find the mortgage adviser who vanished on 27 January, after dropping her two daughters – aged six and nine – at school, then taking her springer spaniel Willow for a walk along the river.

 Ms Bulley’s phone was left on the bench near the river, still connected to a work call, with the dog lead and harness close by.